 3. Create a commonplace book

-A common place book is a place where you keep quotes and inspiring tidbits from the books that you read.
+A commonplace book is a place where you keep quotes and inspiring tidbits from the books that you read.
 I first heard about this from Amy Landino & Ryan Holiday.

 There are a lot of ways you can do this, but my favorite inspirations come from these two who use a file folder to organize all the handwritten quotes by category.
 You can use a commonplace book for inspiration – or if you have a book you’re wanting to write or create content online, you can use it as a resource to keep quotes to refer back to later.

-4. Listen to audiobooks, instead of podcasts
+4. Listen to audiobooks instead of podcasts

 If you’re like me, you have a tendency to go for the podcasts over audiobooks.
 I’ve used Audible for awhile and have so many books on there that I’ve been interested in reading.
 And yet, when I’m on a long walk or drive, I don’t think to listen to audiobooks.
-In 2021, I want to start listening to books on my walks.
+In 2022, I want to start listening to more books on my walks.

 In order to make the most of buying print copies of books, I love the idea of doing a book exchange with friends.
-Especially a secret edition where you wrap them up and label them with the genre.
+(Especially a secret edition where you wrap them up and label them with the genre.)
 Because, we all know we judge books by their covers – but that’s not always a good indicator of how good the book is!